GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 #### Groups

-Before the first run the following IAM groups must exist to allow IAM bindings to be created (actual names are flexible, see the [Customization](#customizations) section):
+Before the first run, the following IAM groups must exist to allow IAM bindings to be created (actual names are flexible, see the [Customization](#customizations) section):

 - gcp-billing-admins
 - gcp-devops